Background

 4.3 Total entitlement market size and value

 The majority of water entitlement trading in Australia occurs in the southern MDB.
-In 2022-23, the estimated total value of major entitlements on issue in the southern MDB rose 8% from 2021-22 ($30 billion, 13% higher than in 2020-21).
+In 2023-24, the estimated total value of major entitlements on issue in the southern MDB fell 6% or $2 billion from 2022-23 ($32 billion).

-The estimated market value in 2022-23 was approximately $32.3 billion (Table 5).
-This estimate is based on state water register data, which often lags market prices.
-The AEI, which incorporates current market data, shows a 4% decline in value.
-This is likely driven in part by rising interest rates, broader economic headwinds and low allocation prices reducing entitlement yields.
+The estimated market value in 2023-24 was approximately $30.4 billion (Table 5).
+This estimate is based on state water register data which often lags market prices.
+The AEI considers current market data and shows similar results with a 4% decline in value.

-With the entitlement on issue unchanged in 2022-23 compared to 2021-22, 30% of the increase was driven by increased annual VWAPs for Vic 7 Murray HRWS, closely followed by SA Murray HS (21%) and NSW Murrumbidgee HS (14%).
+With total entitlement on issue largely unchanged in 2023-24, 36% of the decrease was driven by lower annual VWAPs for Vic 7 Murray HRWS, followed by SA Murray HS (32%) and NSW Murrumbidgee GS (14%).
+This was likely driven by softening economic conditions, especially among wine grape producers in the lower Murray.

-The increased value of entitlements on issue from 2021-22 follows a sharp rise in the previous year (13%), pointing to the gradual slowdown in entitlement prices.
-Since Aither first estimated the value of entitlements on issue in the 2014-15 Aither Water Markets Report, only four of the last nine years have seen annual growth below 10%.
+The decrease in the value of entitlements on issue from 2022-23 follows an increase in the previous year (+8%) to an all-time high, and a decade of increasing values.
+Since Aither first estimated the value of entitlements on issue in the 2014-15 Aither Water Markets Report, this is the first year of a decline in annual values.

-The estimated value of environmental water holdings in the southern MDB increased 7% from 2021-22.
-In 2022-23, environmental water holdings represented around $8.3 billion or 26% of the total value of entitlements on issue.
+The estimated value of environmental water holdings in the southern MDB decreased by 4% from 2022-23.
+In 2022-23, environmental water holdings represent around $7.9 billion, or 26% of the total value of entitlements on issue.

 Entitlement type